Application and Administration Support

 Unfortunately, there is no way for us to give individual feedback since we receive hundreds of applications each year.
 You can only check for yourself if you sent two letters of recommendation, graduated at least with a grade in the Second Upper division (in fact, most of our students have first class degrees) or if you have work experience in the energy and rural development sector, also to make up for average grades or for a subject that is not closely connected to our programme.
 Finally, your motivation letter is very important, too.

-If that happens please send an email with the subject line "University of Oldenburg Applicant-Number: XXXXX" (replacing the XXXXX with your applicant number and leaving away the quotation marks) to ppre-upload(at)uol.de and attach whatever documents you wanted to upload.
+If you forget where to upload the required documents to, please send an email with the subject line "University of Oldenburg Applicant-Number: XXXXX" (replacing the XXXXX with your applicant number and leaving away the quotation marks) to ppre-upload(at)uol.de and attach whatever documents you wanted to upload.
 You will receive an automatic confirmation email naming the documents you sent if the upload was successful.

 Please be aware that the upload account is fully automatic and questions you send there will be deleted without reading.